nilearn/nilearn/CONTRIBUTING.rst

 effort, and everyone is welcome to contribute.
 We value very much your feedback and opinion on features that should be improved or added.
-All discussions are public and hold on relevant issues or pull requests.
+All discussions are public and held on relevant issues or pull requests.
-To discuss your matter, please answer a relevant `issue <https://github.com/nilearn/nilearn/issues>`_ or open a new one.
+To discuss your matter, please comment on a relevant `issue <https://github.com/nilearn/nilearn/issues>`_ or open a new one.

 The best way to contribute and to help the project is to start working on known